-There are two ways to install ClassicPress:
+There are three ways to install ClassicPress:

 Switch to ClassicPress from WordPress